congressus/sepa-direct-debit/README.md

 - creditor_id:	The creditor's id, contact your bank if you do not know this.
 - currency:	    The currency in which the amounts are defined.
 		    Allowed: ISO 4217.

+#####Note:
+When setting batch to true, SEPASDD will create a batch for each Direct Debit transaction type ("FRST","RCUR", etc). and required collection date.
+This means that all "FRST" transactions with collection date 2014-01-30 will be grouped in a batch.

 ####Example: